-Since 2005, the ESRC has committed approximately £40 million to development research, leveraging an additional £160 million from DFID and other funders, including other UK Research Councils.
-ESRC-DFID funded research has been commissioned across three programmes: the Joint Fund for Poverty Alleviation, the Growth Research Programme, and the Raising Learning Outcomes in Education Systems Programme.
+Since 2005, the ESRC has committed approximately £40 million to development research, leveraging an additional £160 million from DFID (now the Foreign, Commonwealth and Development Office (FCDO) and other funders, including other UK Research Councils.
+ESRC-FCDO funded research has been commissioned across three programmes: the Joint Fund for Poverty Alleviation, the Growth Research Programme, and the Raising Learning Outcomes in Education Systems Programme.

 Follow the links below for more information on the three programmes, and get in touch with the team at email@example.com